TheLastCD/iRustio/README.md

 -[x] Enable name querying for available streams

--[] Store/ cache streams so we don't need to call them everytime a query is made/ app is restarted
+-[x] Add support for browsing available tags

--[] Add support for browsing available tags
+-[] Store/ cache streams so we don't need to call them everytime a query is made/ app is restarted **in Progress**

 -[] Add support for user favourites